braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/content_cards.md

 ## Content Card data model

-The Content Cards data model is available in the Cordova SDK.
+The Content Cards data model is available in the React Native SDK.
 For a full reference of the Content Card data model, see the [Android][6] and [iOS][7] documentation.

 Braze has four unique Content Cards card types that share a base model: `image only`, `captioned image`, `classic (text announcement)` and `classic (short news)`.
 Each type inherits common properties from a base model and has the following additional properties.